Jennifer Walcott: Career

-After her move back to Los Angeles, Walcott decided to become a model.
-In late 2000 and early 2001, she attended a Playboy party as a makeup artist working an event, and was taken notice of by accident; she was scheduled to shoot in mid-2001.
-She was chosen as the Playmate of the Month for August 2001.
-She subsequently launched her own website, and appeared in many Playboy magazines.
-She was chosen by Carmen Electra to model for her celebrity guest photographer photo shoot on playboy.com.
+In early 2001, Walcott attended a Playboy Mansion party as a makeup artist working an event and was taken notice of by an editor.
+She was then offered a photoshoot in mid-2001, where she was chosen as the Playmate of the Month for August 2001.
+After her appearance she began appearing regularly in Playboy magazine, she was also chosen by Carmen Electra to model for her celebrity guest photoshoot on Playboy.com.
+She was also featured a part of Playboy's Xtreme Team.